 In addition to a well-rounded experience, one of the strengths of this fellowship is the emphasis on disease and surgery of the orbit.
 This is exemplified by the multidisciplinary skull base work, the thyroid eye clinic, and interaction with other services like plastic surgery, neurosurgery, ENT, Radiology, and Dermatology.
-During your tenure you will be a part of the WVU skull base team and participate in all aspects of clinical evaluation, preparation, surgery, and follow-up.
+During your tenure you will be a part of the WVU skull base team and the Vascular Malformation program and participate in all aspects of clinical evaluation, preparation, surgery, and follow-up.
 In all aspects of this training the fellow is expected to learn, implement, and exemplify the core competencies set forth by the Accreditation Council for Graduate Medical Education.

 As you progress through fellowship, you will gain knowledge and be given increasing responsibility.
 You will be expected to be able to function independently as a general ophthalmologist.
 To this end you will be permitted to take call as part of internal moonlighting in the faculty call schedule.
 You are to be available to the residents on call.

 The Eye Institute has an extensive didactic series in which the fellow participates.
 The fellow is expected to attend every lecture given by the fellowship faculty, lectures on ethics, billing, practice management, Grand Rounds and M&M. The fellow presents Multidisciplinary Grand Rounds four times per year.

 The fellow must demonstrate the ability to investigate and evaluate their care of patients to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and life-long learning.
 Participation in a yearly quality improvement project is required.